graphql/graphql-spec/spec/Section 5 -- Validation.md

 FieldsInSetCanMerge(set):

-- Let {visitedSelections} be the selections in {set} including visiting fragments and inline fragments and applying any supplied fragment spread arguments.
+- Let {visitedSelections} be the selections in {set} including visiting fields, fragment-spreads and inline fragments.
 - Let {spreadsForName} be the set of fragment spreads with a given name in {visitedSelections}.
 - For each {spreadsForName} as {name} and {spreads}: